GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 Field `CustomPost.blocks: [BlockUnion!]` retrieves the list of all the blocks contained in the custom post.

-The result from `blocks` is a list of the `BlockUnion` union type, which contains all the possible Block types that have been mapped to the GraphQL schema.
-All these Block types implement the `Block` interface.
+The result from `blocks` is a list of the possible Block types that have been mapped to the GraphQL schema.
+These Block types are part of the `BlockUnion` type, and implement the `Block` interface.

 The plugin implements one Block type, `GenericBlock`, which is already sufficient to retrieve the data for any block (via field `attributes: JSONObject`).